 For many of us, the idea of growing our own food sounds appealing, but the reality of maintaining a sustainable system can be a challenge.
 To makes things easier, we’ve outlined a few simple tips for getting started and some inspiration for why it matters.

-Starting your own garden doesn’t have to be daunting task, it can be simple and cost effective.
-Grow your own garden in your backyard, or if you don’t have the space, create a small garden box in your kitchen.
-We created a Pinterest board full of inspiration, tips and tricks to help you get started!
+Starting your own garden doesn’t have to be a daunting task, it can be simple and cost-effective.
+Grow your own garden in your backyard, or if you don’t have space, create a small garden box in your kitchen.
+We created a Pinterest board full of inspiration, tips, and tricks to help you get started!